Though commonly thought to be a vegetable, cucumber is actually a fruit.

 They are low in calories but contain many important vitamins and minerals, as well as a high water content.

-Including cucumbers in your diet may lead to many potential health benefits, including weight loss, balanced hydration, digestive regularity and lower cholesterol and blood sugar levels.
+Eating cucumbers may lead to many potential health benefits, including weight loss, balanced hydration, digestive regularity and lower blood sugar levels.